School of Journalism and Communication Contact Information

 1275 University of Oregon

-Eugene, Oregon 97403-1275
+Eugene, OR 97403-1275

 541-346-3602

-The UO School of Journalism and Communication is a community dedicated to excellence in learning, research, and creative projects.
+The UO School of Journalism and Communication (SOJC) is a community dedicated to excellence in learning, research, and creative projects.
 We are scholars, professionals, and students studying issues that champion freedom of expression, dialogue, and democracy in service to current and future generations.

 While our Pacific Northwest home inspires our explorations of media, technology, and the human condition, our work at the undergraduate and graduate levels has global impact—researching, advocating for, and reporting on critical issues such as diversity and equity, the environment, and social and economic justice.
 Along the way, we facilitate relationships across media professions that promote public advocacy, social responsibility, transparency, and civic engagement.